johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-09-typescript-5-1-declaring-jsx-element-types/index.md

 [You can see this in the TypeScript Playground](https://www.typescriptlang.org/play?#code/JYWwDg9gTgLgBAJQKYEMDG8BmUIjgIilQ3wG4AoczAVwDsNgJa4BhXSWpWmAFQAsUMZDGpRaAZwCCAOWogARkigAKAJRwA3uThwiIsXAAsAJgoBfSgB424Jl14ChSfRJlzFUOAHoAfOSA)

-This errors because function components that return anything but `null | JSX.Element` are not allowed as element types in React according to TypeScript.
+This errors because function components that return anything but `JSX.Element | null` are not allowed as element types in React according to TypeScript.
 (Incidentally, this return value would be perfectly fine in class components - the restrictions are different there.)
 To quote Sebastian:

 > However, in React, components can return a `ReactNode`.
 That type includes `number | string | Iterable<ReactNode> | undefined` ([and will likely include `Promise<ReactNode>` in the future](https://github.com/reactjs/rfcs/pull/229)).